projectawakening/builder-examples/gate-keeper/readme.md

 ```
 For Nova or Nebula, Smart Storage Unit ID (SSU ID) is available once you have deployed an SSU in the game.

-Right click your Smart Storage Unit, and open the dapp window and copy the smart storage unit id.
+Right click your Smart Storage Unit, click Interact and open the dapp window and copy the smart storage unit id.

 ![alt text](../readme-imgs/ssuid.png)